Reviewing Shimmick (SHIM) & Its Competitors

-Shimmick (NASDAQ:SHIM – Get Free Report) is one of 18 publicly-traded companies in the “Heavy construction, except building construction – contractors” industry, but how does it weigh in compared to its peers?
-We will compare Shimmick to related businesses based on the strength of its dividends, institutional ownership, earnings, risk, analyst recommendations, profitability and valuation.
+Shimmick (NASDAQ:SHIM – Get Free Report) is one of 18 publicly-traded companies in the “Heavy construction, except building construction – contractors” industry, but how does it contrast to its competitors?
+We will compare Shimmick to related businesses based on the strength of its profitability, analyst recommendations, valuation, risk, earnings, institutional ownership and dividends.

 Profitability

-This table compares Shimmick and its peers’ net margins, return on equity and return on assets.
+This table compares Shimmick and its competitors’ net margins, return on equity and return on assets.

 |Net Margins